Vittsjö: Commerce

 The first houses in the town were built around the railroad station which was built in the 1860s.
 As a result, manufacturing industries settled in the area.

 The construction of Öresund Bridge and Sweden's EU membership made Skåne an ideal center of commerce.
 Hässleholm offered highly competitive land prices convenienently located to Malmö and Copenhagen, making it appealing for industry to settle there.

 One fifth of all employment is within the manufacturing industry, with the emphasis on wood and metal.
 Other popular employment consists of public administration, commerce, private services, the construction industry, transport and farming and forestry.

 Today, Vittsjö hosts six of the largest companies in Sweden.
 The city is ranked among Europe's largest cities ordered by their number of companies Vittsjö is on position 6175.

 Companies located in the city are Wiwood AB, Wiwood Cutting AB, Emmaljunga Barnvagnsfabrik AB, Grus & Makadam AB, Emmaljunga Torvmull AB, and Emmaljunga Torv Försäljnings AB.

+Sport

+The women's football club Vittsjö GIK is based in the town.
+The club plays in the Damallsvenskan, the highest level of women's football in Sweden.